 2023 marked the introduction of national anti-trans legislation, with more than forty bills introduced.
 The "Women's Bill of Rights", which remains active in 2024, seeks to erase trans recognition by the federal government.
 It does this by defining sex assigned at birth as an "immutable" definition of man or woman, boy or girl.
 It would also dictate the ways that the government collects data.
 The "My Child, My Choice Act" seeks to extend the educational restrictions we have noted in individual states to apply federally.
 National healthcare bills have also been introduced, including the "Protecting Children from Experimentation Act of 2023".

-To best understand the nature of the state legislation, we recommend reading active bills to get a sense of their language and purpose.
-You can also venture further back with our 2022 anti-trans legislation archive.
-You will see how bills seek to enshrine a dubious definition of "man" and "woman" into state law, bar discussion of sexuality and gender, characterize singing or monologues as sexual performance, and classify trans-affirming care, overwhelmingly supported by the medical community, as child abuse.
+You will see how bills seek to enshrine a dubious definition of "man" and "woman" into state law, remove the distinction of sex and gender, bar discussion of sexuality and gender, and classify trans-affirming care, overwhelmingly supported by the medical community, as child abuse.

 Of course, not all anti-trans activity at the state level can be reflected in an overview or even the complete list of bills themselves.
 In 2022, Texas did not appear on our legislative map.
 This seemed strange to some, as Texas made headlines for its cruel anti-trans policies.
 In the previous year, Texas had even led the country for the most anti-trans bills, introducing 16 and passing HB25, a law barring trans school children from playing sports.